dingxiong/dingxiong.github.io/_posts/2023-12-25-mysql-concurrency-control.md

 tags: [mysql]
 ---

-There are only two difficult problems in the traditional RDMS domain: query optimization and concurrency control.
+There are only two difficult problems in the traditional RDBMS domain: query optimization and concurrency control.
 This blog discuss various aspects of the latter in Mysql.